-2) Brief description of duties and responsibilities of custodian: these include but are not limited to settlement of cash, settlement of trades, transfer of shares, maintaining corporate actions, printing confirmation for reconciliation, taking custody of assets of Fund managed by Samba Capital.

-3) Samba Capital has:

-- a) Issued, transferred and redeemed the units in accordance with the provisions of the Investment Funds Regulations and the Fund's Terms and Conditions. - b) Valued and calculated the price of units in accordance with the provisions of the Investment Funds Regulations, the fund's Terms and Conditions and the information memorandum. - c) Not breached any of the investment restrictions, limitations and borrowing powers applicable to the Investment Fund Regulations.
+- 2) Brief description of the duties and responsibilities of custodian: they include but are not limited to settlement of cash, settlement of trades, transfer of shares, maintaining corporate actions, printing confirmation for reconciliation, taking custody of assets of the Fund managed by Samba Capital. - 3) Samba Capital has: - a) Issued, transferred and redeemed the units in accordance with the provisions of the Investment Funds Regulations and the Fund's terms and conditions. - b) Valued and calculated the price of units in accordance with the provisions of the Investment Funds Regulations, the Fund's terms and conditions and the information memorandum. - c) Not breached any of the investment restrictions, limitations and borrowing powers applicable to the Investment Fund Regulations, except mentioned in III (9).